Subordinate Clause in English with Examples

 Summary

-A subordinate clause is an important part of making sentences more detailed and interesting.
+subordinate clause is integral to making sentences more detailed and exciting.
 It cannot stand alone as a complete sentence but adds extra information to an independent clause.
-By understanding the different types of subordinate clauses—noun, adjective, and adverb clauses—you can make your writing more complex and engaging.
+You can make your writing more complex and engaging by understanding the different types of subordinate clauses—noun, adjective, and adverb clauses.
 Remember, a subordinate clause often starts with a subordinating conjunction and needs a main clause to make sense.
-Learning to use subordinate clauses will help you improve your writing and create better, complex sentence structures.
+Subordinate clauses will help you improve your writing and create more complex sentence structures.

 You May Also Like